-Examples of topical areas include climate change; environmental policy and technology; environmental management; earth systems; environment and water; environmental justice; literature and the arts; environmental communications; global health; development; and sustainability.
+The ENV program is responsive to the evolving demand for environmentally focused courses at Princeton.
+Courses focus on topics that include climate change; environmental policy and technology; environmental management; earth systems; environment and water; environmental justice; literature and the arts; environmental communications; global health; development; and sustainability and urban resilience.

-Princeton undergraduates may pursue their academic interests in environmental studies starting in their freshman year on campus.
-The introductory survey courses, ENV 200B, ENV 200F, ENV 201A/B and ENV 302 present the fundamentals of environmental studies.
-Each of these courses may serve toward the completion of the Generalist Track within the ENV Certificate.
+Princeton undergraduates may pursue their academic interests in environmental studies starting their first year.
+The introductory survey courses, "Environmental Nexus" and "Fundamentals of Environmental Studies: Population, Land Use, Biodiversity and Energy" (ENV 201A/B), present the fundamentals of environmental studies.
+Each of these courses count toward the completion of the Generalist Track within the ENV Certificate.

-To assist students in course selection, the Environmental Studies Program publishes a list of approved course offerings for each of the six (6) tracks within the Certificate Program in both the fall and spring terms.
-These lists include electives offered by other departments that fulfill requirements for the ENV Certificate Program.
+To assist students in course selection, the Environmental Studies Program publishes a list of approved course for the Certificate Program in both the fall and spring terms.
+These courses include electives offered by other departments that fulfill requirements for the ENV Certificate Program.

-Students with specific interests in climate and energy, sustainable development, and infectious diseases and global health may find Grand Challenges topics course compilations useful in charting their academic course of study.
+Students with specific interests in climate and energy, sustainable urban development, water and conservation and ecology may find Grand Challenges topics useful in charting their academic course of study.

 PEI supports students' interest in emerging topics in environmental studies.
 In the past, PEI has facilitated the development of several student-initiated courses including: "Towards an Ethical CO2 Emissions Trajectory for Princeton," "Environmental Entrepreneurship," "Environmental Communications," "Farm to Fork: The State of America’s Food System Today", Investigating an Ethical Approach to Sustainability at Princeton", and "Science, Society, and Dinner".